campa-consortium/generator_standard/README.md

     ```python
     >>> generator = NelderMead(VOCS(variables={"x": [-5.0, 5.0], "y": [-3.0, 2.0]}, objectives={"f": "MAXIMIZE"}))
     ```

+- `_validate_vocs(self, vocs) -> None`:

+  Validates the vocs passed to the generator.
+Raises ``ValueError`` if the generator cannot use the VOCs passed to the generator duing construction.

 - `suggest(num_points: int | None = None) -> list[dict]`: